Going 3D

 Camera

 The Camera is an entity that moves around the screen and can rotate in 3 axes to view the scene.
 For example, how far objects look like.
-I have taken this camera out of LearnOpenGL
+We have taken this camera out of LearnOpenGL

 struct Camera {